 Transferor’s beneficial interests in securitization transactions that are accounted for as sales under SSAP No. 103R and purchased beneficial interests in securitized financial assets.

-Benefits of Reporting in Scope of SSAP No. 43R
+Benefits of Reporting in Scope of SSAP No. 43R – Before the Principles-Based Definition

 There are a variety of benefits for reporting investments as bonds on Schedule D-1.
 Also, with regards to bifurcated impairment, capturing an investment in scope of SSAP No. 43R may be more advantageous than capturing in scope of SSAP No. 26R—Bonds.
 These benefits include: